lysiamae/DataLemur_SQL_PROBLEMS/README.md

 # DataLemur SQL Problems Solutions

-#### Overview
 This repository contains my solutions for the SQL challenges posted on the DataLemur website.
+The solutions are executed on PostgreSQL environment in DataLemur website.